ritual-net/infernet-cloud/README.md

 		* First run: initializes Docker volume at [`./edgedb-data/`](edgedb-data), configures EdgeDB Auth, and performs schema migrations.
 		* **IMPORTANT**: **Keep the contents of the `./edgedb-data/` directory safe.
 If you delete it, you will lose all data stored in the database!**

-8. Access the UI by opening a web browser and navigating to [`http://localhost:3000`](http://localhost:3000) (or the public URL of your server defined in the `SERVER_HOST` environment variable).
+8. Access the Infernet Cloud UI by opening a web browser and navigating to [`http://localhost:3000`](http://localhost:3000) (or the public URL of your server defined in the `SERVER_HOST` environment variable).

 	* Jump to **[Using Infernet Cloud](#using-infernet-cloud)** to get started with deploying an Infernet Node.